risk-first/website/introduction/A-Simple-Scenario.md

 In this section, I'm going to introduce some terms for thinking about risk.

-Lets for a moment forget about software completely, and think about _any endeavour at all_ in life.
+For a moment forget about software completely, and think about _any endeavour at all_ in life.
 It could be passing a test, mowing the lawn or going on holiday.
 Choose something now.
 I'll discuss from the point of view of "cooking a meal for some friends", but you can play along with your own example.

 ## Goal In Mind